pjborowiecki/pjborowiecki/README.md

 ### Hi 👋, I'm Piotr.

 ### B.Sc (Hons) Computer Science graduate 🧑‍🎓 from Durham University (UK) and an aspiring software developer.
-### Passionate about blockchain and web development, but also data science and machine learning. 👨‍💻
+### Passionate about Blockchain and Web Development, but also Data Science and Deep Learning. 👨‍💻
-### I am particularly interested in DeFi and deep learning applications in algorithmic trading. 📈🚀
+### I am particularly interested in DeFi and Deep Learning applications in Algorithmic Trading. 📈🚀
 #### Thank you for visiting my repo, have a great day! 🤗

 #